gammu/gammu/readme.txt

 -------------------------------------------------------------------------------
 Q. Can I use Gammu (Gammu dll or library) in own (commercial) applications ?

-A. Gammu is currently licensed under GNU GPL license.
+A. Gammu is currently licensed under GNU GPL license for normal users.
 It means, that each application using it have to be published with source.
    So, when you link Gammu source in own, you should inform me and publish it with source.

-   When use Gammu dll or library, you also should publish your source.
-This is how many people see GNU GPL.
-I won't make any problems, if your source will be unavailable (of course, still show somewhere link to Gammu source and info about it).
+When use Gammu dll or library, you also HAVE to publish your source.

-   If you think, that I break GNU GPL and situation is not clear, I could maybe change license to different (like LGPL).
+   If You want LGPL for some project(s), You HAVE to donate.

-   NOTE: If you want to use Gammu in own (commercional) applications, it will
+   NOTE: If you want to use Gammu in own applications, it will be fair to give
-         be fair to give some gift like small sum of money, old phone, etc. to author(s).
+         some gift like small sum of money, old phone, etc. to author(s).
 It will be used for improving this software.
 -------------------------------------------------------------------------------
 Q. How can I help in writing this software ?